 The information collected is then used to produce a Heterodox Academy Score (HxA Score), ranging from 0 (high levels of political conformity and orthodoxy) to 100 (low levels of political conformity and orthodoxy).
 You can see more on our methodology on our main Guide to Colleges page.

 In the week since the guide’s release, we’ve received number of excellent questions about the methodology and suggestions about how we can improve it to better capture each school’s campus climate.
-We delve into several of these suggestions, with the goal of starting an open discussion about the guide’s methodology.
+We delve into several of these suggestions, with the goal of starting an open a methodological discussion.

 Why does the guide include ISI ratings but not an analogous rating system for how welcoming a school is for progressives?